phillipeaton/VecForth/README.md

 - **Forth has an interactive command prompt, like BASIC.
 Does it use an interpreter, like BASIC, or does it compile code, like C?**

-  Yes!
+  Yes and yes!
 Forth has a command interpreter like BASIC, whatever you type gets interpreted and executed when you press Enter.
-But if you enter the : (colon) command, the interpreter switches to compile mode and compiles everything until it encounters, instead of running it.
+But if you enter the : (colon) command, the interpreter switches to compile mode and compiles everything you type, instead of running it.
 Entering the ; (semi-colon) command returns Forth back to interpret mode.
-Once you've compiled some code, you can use the interpreter, to run it.
-When you've developed all your code, you can cross-compile the target image to a ROM and run it at startup, without using the command interpreter.
+Once you've compiled some code, you can then use the interpreter to run it.
+Whilst developing and testing your program, you can cross-compile it to a binary target image at any time and run it at startup, bypassing the command interpreter, just like an assembled binary.

 - **Does VecForth run faster than BASIC?**